 After the initial intake session, our regular session rates vary based on the education and credentials of our therapists.
-Our intern rates are $55/hour while our psychologist rates are $140/hour.
-There are options in between as well.
+Our intern rates are $65/hour while our LPC rates are $140/hour.
+There is an option in between as well.
 The rate you will pay is determined during or after the initial consultation.
 Payment is due at time of service.

 Do you take insurance?